 The mission of Motley FoolInsideValue is simple: We want to find companies trading at prices below their fair value.
-In some cases, companies are below fair value simply because the market has failed to appreciate the sustainability of a company's competitive advantage.
+In some cases, companies have fallen below fair value simply because the market has failed to appreciate the sustainability of their competitive advantages.
 At other times, companies fall below their fair value during a crisis, when panicked investors flee.
 The latter case has the potential for quick returns, but it also brings greater risk.
 When looking at companies in crisis, it can be challenging to distinguish between a business suffering a flesh wound and one on its deathbed.

 Not every turnaround is this successful, but multibaggers over the course of several years are easily within reach.
 The difficulty is determining who will survive and prosper and who won't.
-Investors in JDS Uniphase
+Investors in Gateway

 In a crisis, cash gives a company the time and flexibility to survive a rough patch and reorganize its business.
 It's critical to get a good feeling for the degree to which cash on the balance sheet and future cash inflows are able to cover future cash outflows.
 Of course, the event causing the crisis often reduces operating cash flows, so using historical cash flow numbers can be deceptive.
 Instead, start with historical numbers and come up with a pessimistic approximation of the extent to which the negative event will affect cash flows, and how much cash outflows can be reduced over the short term through, say, delaying capital expenditures.
 If the company is close to the edge, there's a good chance it will topple over.
 In that case, avoid it.